Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

 ### CLARIFICATIONS
 - In Eloquent, every piece of data is either a cons cell or an atom.
 The only three possible types for atoms are `%`, procedure, or unsigned scalar.
 - Variable names may contain any of `abcdefghijklmnopqrstuvwxyz?`
+- An implementation may reject variable names with more than 6 characters, as long as it is indicated in the documentation.
 - Unsigned scalars may contain any of `0123456789ABCDEF`
 - Unsigned scalars have a width of 8 bits.
 - A list is either `%` or a cons cell where the right hand side is a list.